 When was the AHP created?

-The AHP was created by Congress in the Financial Institutions Reform, Recovery and Enforcement Act of 1989.
-It began operations in 1990 and is currently celebrating its twentieth anniversary.
+The AHP was created by Congress in the Financial Institutions Reform, Recovery and Enforcement Act of 1989 and began operations in 1990.

 How is the AHP funded?

 Each FHLBank funds its own AHP with ten percent of its annual earnings.

 What types of projects may the AHP fund?

 AHP grants can subsidize construction, purchase and/or rehabilitation of owner-occupied and rental housing for very low-, low- and moderate-income households.